FOR NEWLY DIAGNOSED PATIENTS

 - Use gloves when using any substances that are rough on the hands.

 - Avoid excessive cold or heat exposure.

-- Do not use topical numbing agents or antihistamines since they tend to be drying.
+- Avoid topical numbing agents or antihistamines since they tend to be drying.

 - Avoid electric blankets except to warm the bed.
 Their constant heat will cause you to lose body moisture.

-Why do I sometimes I develop sores on my fingers, toes and elbows?
+Why do I sometimes develop sores on my fingers, toes and elbows?

 These sores are called digital ulcers and are caused when excess collagen collects on the inside of blood vessels causing them to narrow and restrict blood flow.
 They occur most often on the fingertips but can develop anywhere on the finger or toe when the skin in stretched too tight.
 Sores can also appear at pressure points, like elbows.
 Sores may be very painful and can make it difficult to use your hands or other parts of your body.

 How can I prevent digital ulcers?